 “You can choose one coloured square and buy it with your last rupee”

-Barely unable to contain her glee Rani carefully selected a burgundy square and held it out for confirmation as her mother gratefully handed over their last rupee.
+Barely able to contain her glee Rani carefully selected a burgundy square and held it out for confirmation as her mother gratefully handed over their last rupee.
 But the wise shopkeeper guessed that a pencil might also be needed for drawing.
 So she held out the packet for Rani and said “this is my gift to you girls on this special day”.
 They both smiled as Rani selected a sharp pencil from the packet.

 Returning home Rani couldn’t wait to sit under the tree and draw.
 Her big brothers were all at school so this was her quiet time to do her own thing with only her younger cousins playing nearby.
 She carefully drew a star and next thing ‘woosh’ she was hurtling over the star and back to her village.
 Not quite sure what had just happened Rani found the sheet blank which was just as well as her pencil didn’t have a rubber on the end.
 But her cousins had come closer to see what was going on.
 She drew a pretty rainbow and then they were all sliding down a different coloured arch and bounced into the big pot of gold coins at it’s base.

 Rani had read about Harry and his friends finding a magic Marauder’s map which showed them all the secret passages and whereabouts of everyone in Hogwarts … it was a useful tool which saved them many times.
-But this was even faster than their portkeys and she had found magic that took her to into the picture she drew.
+But this was even faster than their portkeys and she had found magic that took her into the picture she drew.
 So in quick succession she drew a balloon and they were all floating on high looking down on their village from above.
 She drew a moon and zoom they were all hurtling over it and back in seconds … this was a fun discovery that could open so many doors of exciting pleasure.